mcinglis/notes/tools/useful_tools.md

 * [`bash_completion`] adds a stack of auto-completion features to Bash.

 ## Programming

+[`ruby-devel`] on Fedora simply installs all the development libraries needed for running compiled versions of Ruby without a hitch.

 [`jshint`](https://github.com/jshint/jshint) detects errors in JavaScript code and enforces your team's coding conventions.